 - BPSI (areal density) - the volume of information which can be recorded to one square inch of a magnetic disk.

 - TPI (track density) - the value is showing how close to each other the tracks on the plate are located.
 It is measured in quantity of tracks per inch.

 - BPI (linear or recording density) - the value showing how tightly the data on the track is "packed".
 It is measured in bits per inch of a track.

-The main causes of impossibility of infinite reduction of the domain size are:
+The leading causes of the impossibility of infinite reduction of the domain size are:

 - The size of a magnetic head.
 Nowadays it is the magnetic head that defines the size of the minimum magnetized area - the domain.

 - The decrease of the read-out signal level and the increase of noise level in it.